wso2-attic/esb-connectors/zohocrm/zohocrm-connector/zohocrm-connector-1.0.0/README.txt

 	Note: Add the aforementioned message formatters and the message builder to the axis file, if they are not available by default.

+ 3. Make sure the ESB 4.8.1 zip file with latest patches and the chages in the step 1 and 2, is available at "{ZOHOCRM_CONNECTOR_HOME}/zohocrm-connector/zohocrm-connector-1.0.0/org.wso2.carbon.connector/repository/"

  4. Follow the below steps to create a ZohoCRM account.

 	i) Navigate to "https://www.zoho.com/crm/lp/signup.html?src=slid1".